GothenburgBitFactory/tw.org/README.md

    hugo server -D -w --bind 0.0.0.0 -b http://<hostname>
    ```

+## Updating Taskwarrior Versions

+To record a new release of Taskwarrior, run `bin/tw-release vX.Y.Z` and make a PR for the result.

 ## Updating Tools

 This repository has automation for searching GitHub for projects related to Taskwarrior and including them in the "Tools" page.